-The show starts at Isla Nubar and gets right into the action immediately with dirt bikes and fighting and Jeanie being captured by Ingen.
+The show starts at Isla Nubar and gets right into action immediately with dirt bikes and fighting and Jeanie being captured by Ingen.
 But Dr. Kate Walker and her crew of scientists and hilarious interns track Jeanie down in Chile and then have to fight the bad guys even more, especially when the raptors (my favorite!) show up.

 There are a lot of surprises that may make guests jump, like pyrotechnics, but overall, the show is fast-moving and pretty fun to watch.
-The 20-minutes intermission comes about 35 minutes into the show when Dr. Kate and her team have to travel back to Isla Nubar to help Jeanie find her eggs and save the day.
+The 20-minute intermission comes about 35 minutes into the show when Dr. Kate and her team have to travel back to Isla Nubar to help Jeanie find her eggs and save the day.

 The second half starts off with a possible Triceratops fight after one of the interns mistakes her eggs for Jeanie’s.
 The Stegosaurus and her baby make an appearance here, as do more Raptors and the flying dinosaurs.
-The mighty Tyrannosaurus rex rounds out the show with a bang and a lot of fire on the stage.
+The mighty Tyrannosaurus Rex rounds out the show with a bang and a lot of fire on the stage.

 I took kids ages 8-12 and all of them loved it.
 They got the gist of the storyline, which I don’t think younger kids will understand.
 But younger kids also won’t care because the show has big, lifesize, and live dinosaurs so really, what’s better than that?